Meeting : OUTCOME DOCUMENTS AVAILABLE

 Objectives of the Strategy

 The formulation of the global capacity development strategy will help to:

 The process will help to identify key partners and stakeholders to be engaged in capacity development for implementation of the Sendai Framework, as well as solicit their contribution to the development of the Strategy.

 The outcome of the regional and online consultations has informed the zero draft of the Capacity Development Strategy.
 As a next step, UNISDR is organizing a Global expert consultation meeting scheduled to take place on 14-15 March 2018 at CICG Geneva.
 The purpose of this meeting will be to conduct a review of the zero draft of the strategy with the participation of DRR and capacity development experts nominated by Member States, inter-governmental organizations, partners, other experts and stakeholders who will be invited to contribute to the drafting process.
 At this meeting, key potential partnerships for the implementation and mechanisms for roll-out of the strategy will be identified for later follow up.

-Participants will include representatives of Member States, Inter-Governmental Organizations involved in capacity development for DRR, UN organizations, the Capacity Development for Disaster Reduction Initiative (CADRI), science and technology groups, academia, private sector and other stakeholder groups, upon invitation.
+Over 100 participants included representatives of Member States, Inter-Governmental Organizations involved in capacity development for DRR, UN organizations, the Capacity Development for Disaster Reduction Initiative (CADRI), science and technology groups, academia, private sector and other stakeholder groups, upon invitation.

 Subsequent consultations and roll out events are planned during the regional platforms for disaster risk reduction.

 Comments on the zero draft were open for submission in writing until 31 March 2018 to isdr-incheon[at]un[dot]org.
 The comment period on the zero drat is now closed.